 - If your document requires the presence of witnesses in addition to the notarization, you must supply these witnesses.
 Our staff cannot act as witnesses.

-- We can only provide notary services for American citizens, legal permanent residents, their spouses and dependents, or when the documents to be notarized will be used in the United States.
+- We can only provide notary services for American citizens, legal permanent residents or when the documents to be notarized will be used in the United States.
 We are usually unable to notarize documents brought in by foreign nationals to be used outside of the U.S.

 Types of Notarial Services